edgexfoundry/edgex-docs/docs_src/design/adr/0026-Common Configuration.md

 #### Options for Providing the Common Configuration

-1. From the configuration provider, using the `-cp/--configProvider` command line option
+1. From the configuration provider, using the `-cp/--configProvider` command line option or the `EDGEX_CONFIG_PROVIDER` environment variable.
 2. When the Configuration Provider is not used, the `-cc/--commonConfig` command line option or the `EDGEX_COMMON_CONFIG` environment variable may be specified using
    1. An HTTP endpoint that returns the common configuration file in response
    2. A local file that contains the common configuration